 “For private equity firms that are investing in a GI, they know there’s inherent risk when you’re investing into a specialty that’s predominantly Medicare,” Major added.
 “The general thought is that the larger the platform is, the better positioned it is to withstand cuts in a way that a smaller practice cannot.”

-Valuations, competition and the future of GI
+Valuations, competition and the future of Gastroenterology

 The experts interviewed for this article independently stated that GI practices have traded as high as 12-13 times EBITDA.
 The number of physicians at a private practice heavily influences the price.